 The availability of a dispute resolution mechanism, among other guarantees, is decisive.
-Accordingly, investment treaties provide that if a dispute arises, the parties can either resort to the courts of a member state or otherwise refer the dispute to an independent arbitration tribunal International Centre for Settlement of Investment Disputes (Icsid), or otherwise carry out an ad-hoc arbitration proceeding in keeping with the arbitration regulations of the United Nations Commission on International Trade Law (Uncitral).
+Accordingly, investment treaties provide that if a dispute arises, the parties can either resort to the courts of a member state or otherwise refer the dispute to an arbitration tribunal like independent the International Centre for Settlement of Investment Disputes (Icsid), or otherwise carry out an ad-hoc arbitration proceeding in keeping with the arbitration regulations of the United Nations Commission on International Trade Law (Uncitral).
 As a result of these mechanisms, investors can rest assured that an independent tribunal will resolve any dispute which may arise.